 Real-Life Scenario

-Think of a retired couple who enjoy their residence but suffer from monthly payments.
-Reverse mortgage allows additional income to pay bills, health expenses, or even home improvements while continuing to reside in their loved house.
+Think of a retired couple who enjoys their residence but suffers from monthly payments.
+A reverse mortgage allows additional income to pay bills, health expenses, or even home improvements while continuing to reside in their loved house.

 No Month-to-Month Mortgage Payments